-It is a Budget Airline and I am tall (203 cm / 6 feet 7″) but I can fit at the regular seat.
-Thanks to the nice girl at the Check-In counter I even got a exit row seat.
+It is a Budget Airline and I am tall (203 cm / 6 feet 8″) but I can fit in the regular seat.
+Thanks to the nice girl at the Check-In counter I even got an exit row seat.

 We covered most of the food you can get already.
 And if you want to eat you should add your main meal when booking the flight.
 You save money and you will get what you order.

-No clue what this Vegetarian Chicken is and why they serve it.
-I can understand that a lot of Thai customer like sweet.
+No airline review would be complete without the food.
+So this AirAsia review includes the food as well.
+Remember I had a meal with my “Value Pack”.
+I choose the only Vegetarian option.
+I ordered rice with vegetables.
+No clue what this Vegetarian Chicken is and why they serve it to me.
+I can understand that a lot of Thai customers like sweet.
 I do not like it at all.
 To sum it up: it was sweet and slimy.
 That is 2 stars for the food.
-I give 0.1 for the red cutlery.
+I give 1 of them for the red plastic cutlery.

-There is only one Vegetarian option out of 9 when you want to get a meal when booking.
+There is only one Vegetarian option out of 9 choices if you want to get a meal when booking.
 That is not enough.